appdotnet/ADNpy/README.md

-# ADNPy: App.net API for Python
+# ADNpy: App.net API for Python

-ADNPy aims to be a easy to use library for interacting with the [App.net API](https://developers.app.net).
+ADNpy aims to be a easy to use library for interacting with the [App.net API](https://developers.app.net).

 **Note**: Installation from pip not ready yet